 Once you pay off your loan after several years, you own the vehicle.
 This is why buying a new or used car is the way to go if you eventually want to be free of a car payment.
 Even though cars depreciate quickly, as long as you keep the vehicle in good condition, it should still hold some value.
 This means you can choose to sell it or use it for a trade-in if you ever need money.

 You can also use it in any way you see fit and customize it the way you want.
-You are also responsible for maintenance, upkeep and, optionally, purchasing an extended warranty once the vehicle’s original warranty has ended.
+You are also responsible for maintenance, upkeep and, optionally, purchasing an extended warranty once the vehicle’s original warranty has ended, though.

 Leasing a car, whether it's through an online car buying site or at a local dealership, is similar to renting an apartment.
 You enjoy the vehicle for a monthly fee, but you don't own it and don't bear the responsibilities that come with long-term maintenance and upkeep.
-Even though leasing is far cheaper than buying, it has its limitations in terms of miles you can travel, places you cannot take the vehicle (such as a cross-state trip), and keeping the car safe and in returnable condition.
+Even though leasing is far cheaper than buying, it has its limitations in terms of miles you can travel, places you can take the vehicle (for instance, you might not be able to take a cross-state trip) and keeping the car safe and in returnable condition.

 To lease a car, you only need to pay an initial down payment and the monthly lease payments.
-All costs associated with maintenance are the responsibility of the lessor.
+All costs associated with maintenance are the responsibility of the lessor (who you’re leasing from).
 You can purchase the vehicle after the lease is over, but your monthly payments essentially go down the drain if you don't choose to keep the vehicle at the end of the lease.

 Compare and contrast